bjin01/autoyast/README.md

-# autoyast
+# cobbler-autoyast
-autoyast and cobbler
+Samples for how to use cobbler and autoyast for sles installation